mlflow/mlflow/docs/source/models.rst

 in.

-The **model** aspect of the MLflow Model can either be a serialized object (e.g., a pickled ``scikit-learn`` model) or a Python script that contains the model class definition that has been defined with the :py:func:`mlflow.models.set_model` API.
+The **model** aspect of the MLflow Model can either be a serialized object (e.g., a pickled ``scikit-learn`` model) or a Python script (or notebook, if running in Databricks) that contains the model instance that has been defined with the :py:func:`mlflow.models.set_model` API.

 Flavors are the key concept that makes MLflow Models powerful: they are a convention that deployment tools can use to understand the model, which makes it possible to write tools that work with models